robcarver17/pysystemtrade/docs/instruments.md

 ## Always excluded

 We can take the global list and exclude instruments from it for various reasons.
-Always excluded means exactly that- the system literally can't see them.
+Always excluded means exactly that - the system literally can't see them.

 ```python
 from systems.provided.futures_chapter15.basesystem import *